gtxaspec/winix_wac6300_retrofit/README.md

 - **Custom Speed Control**: Set any speed from 0-100% via Home Assistant

 ### 🚧 Features Not Yet Implemented
-The following features from the original Winix WAC6300 are not currently implemented in this retrofit but are planned for future development:
+The following features from the original Winix units are not currently implemented in this retrofit but are planned for future development:

 - **Buzzer/Beeper**: Audio feedback for button presses and alerts
 - **IR Remote Receiver**: Support for the original infrared remote control
 - **Air Quality Filter**: Automatic fan speed adjustment based on air quality sensors

 These features may be added in future versions of the project.

+## Compatibility

+This retrofit has been tested and confirmed to work with the following Winix air purifier models:

+- **WAC6300** - 4-speed air purifier with ionizer
+- **WAC5500** - 4-speed air purifier with ionizer

+Both models share the same internal connector pinout and power supply configuration, making them compatible with this retrofit design.

+### Model Differences
+The WAC6300 and WAC5500 are cosmetically identical and use the same internal electronics and connector configuration.
+The retrofit maintains full compatibility with both models' original functionality.

 ## Technical Specifications